-- Article 9(f) states how the Tatmadaw and EAOs shall avoid forcible confiscation and transfer of land from local populations. - Chapter 6 on the interim arrangements of the NCA recognizes existing ethnic governance and is intended to protect against encroachment on those administrations during the interim period. - Article 25, Chapter 6 supports "environmental conservation" (25a-2), "efforts to preserve and promote ethnic culture..."
+- Article 9(f) states how the Tatmadaw and EAOs shall avoid forcible confiscation and transfer of land from local populations. - Chapter 6 on the interim arrangements of the NCA recognizes existing ethnic governance and is interpretes as protecting against encroachment on those administrations during the interim period (see Gelbort 2018). - Article 25, Chapter 6 supports "environmental conservation" (25a-2), "efforts to preserve and promote ethnic culture..."
 (25a-3), and the "planning of projects that may have a major impact on civilians living in ceasefire areas shall be undertaken in consultation with local communities in accordance with the Extractive Industries Transparency Initiative (EITI) [s]tandard procedures" and coordinated with the relevant EAOs for implementation (25b).
 (See more on EITI in Section 5.3). - Article 30, Chapter 7 states that relevant NCA meeting minutes on agreed decisions during negotiations should be included in NCA implementation.
 Following this, NCA text has been amended through these additional decisions that provides clear instruction on the interpretation of supporting environmental conservation during the interim period.
 These additional provisions "will include coordination on land and resources management as proposed by the EAOs" (Decision 25), and, concerning the planning of projects in ceasefire areas during the interim period, to "coordinate on land and resource management" (Decision 26) (SHAN 2016).
-This means that land and natural resource management is included in the implementation of the NCA and should not be acted on unilaterally by the government in ways that conflict with existing EAO administrations or interests. - The NCA twice commits the parties to continue to implement their bilateral ceasefire agreements.
-Thus, if land or natural resources are mentioned in bilateral ceasefires with the signatory EAO, this is relevant to the NCA.
+This means that the NCA directly addresses land and natural resource management and should not be acted on unilaterally by the government in ways that undermine or conflict with existing EAO administration, their service provision, or the implementation of their bilateral ceasefire agreements (Gelbort 2018).